You’ve seen the headlines: “UN: 15-year push ends extreme poverty for a billion people." And: “World Bank: Extreme poverty to fall below 10 percent."

 Step 1: Conduct a survey in every country

 The first step is collecting data.
-In every country, on behalf of their local census bureau, people go out and conduct what are known as surveys.
+In every country, on behalf of their local census bureau, people go out and conduct what are known as household surveys.
 These are questionnaires that can be used to determine how much income each household has to spend.

 There are separate categories for “dried cassava” and “fresh cassava”